M&A Earnouts and Economic Uncertainty: Negotiating and Structuring, Best Practices for Avoiding Disputes

 - When is an earnout the right tool to bridge the valuation gap?

-- What is the correct metric to use for an earnout, and how is it best defined?
+- What is the best metric to use for an earnout, and how is it best defined?

 - What covenants are appropriate for operating the target business after closing with respect to the earnout?